About

 NOTE 3 – if you want the curry to have a thicker gravy, you can reduce the amount of liquid by half.

-NOTE 5 – If you’re using store-bought curry powder, please make sure that the curry powder has a combination of at least some of the spices of the Sri Lankan curry powder.
+NOTE 5 – If you’re using store-bought curry powder, please make sure the curry powder has a combination of at least some of the spices of my Sri Lankan curry powder.
 Avoid curry powders that have turmeric, garlic powder, and onion powder as the main ingredients – these are NOT curry powders.

 Nutrition Information: